 Buffett also advises investors to avoid high-fee managers.
 When you're investing, fees can add up fast.
 Consider a 25-year-old who has a retirement account with a $25,000 balance.
 They add $10,000 each year, earn a 7% rate of return, and plan to retire in 40 years.
 If they pay 1% in fees, it will cost them nearly $600,000 over 40 years.

 Investing in lower-cost funds like Buffett outlines could save this person more than $200,000 in fees, allowing them to retire nearly $340,000 richer.

 Buffett’s retirement plan won’t receive glowing recommendations from some of the financial advising community.
 Conventional wisdom says to diversify using a mix of stock, bond, and international funds.
 Retirement portfolios are often filled with a mix of funds—more than two—to avoid the risk of one area of the market underperforming.

 You can’t control what the investment markets will do in the future, but you can control the fees you pay.
-Higher fees rarely equal better returns, so when you’re choosing funds for your 401(k) or another retirement fund, choose index funds with low fees.
+Higher fees don't necessarily equal better returns, so when you’re choosing funds for your 401(k) or another retirement fund, consider index funds with low fees.
 If you’re using a financial advisor, ask them about their fees.
-If the total fees are much above one percent, you might be paying too much.
+If the total fees are much more than 1%, you might be paying too much.
 But like anything, evaluate what you’re receiving for the fees you’re paying.

 In general, the more complex your financial situation, the more it makes sense to pay higher fees.
-Early in life when you have a relatively low balance, robo-advisors might be worth considering.
+Early in life, when you have a relatively low balance, robo-advisors are worth considering.

-Buffett’s investment thesis has always been about simplicity.
-Create a strategy that is low-cost, simple to understand, and is based on what decades of studies show to be true.
-It’s best to find a financial advisor you trust and create a plan tailored for you, but Buffett’s retirement plan has been the successful retirement playbook for not only himself but many others for years.
+Buffett’s retirement advice has always been about simplicity.
+It’s best to find a financial advisor you trust and create a plan tailored for you, but Buffett’s retirement plan could also work if you have the risk tolerance.